Skip to main content

 Pricing

 The Holosun HS507C is certainly a great optic for budget-conscious AK shooters.
-Most places have this optic for around $300 USD, making it the cheapest optic on this list.
+Most places have this optic for around $300 USD, making it one of the cheapest optics on this list.

 Primary Arms SLx 1-6x24mm